 Network requests can time out after CoinVoyage receives them.
 Design your integration so retrying does not create duplicate business effects:

-- Store your internal order ID in PayOrder
+- Store your internal order ID in order

 metadata.

-- Before creating a replacement PayOrder, check whether your order already has an active PayOrder.
+- Before creating a replacement order, check whether your internal order already has an active CoinVoyage order.

-- Treat webhook event IDs as delivery IDs and PayOrder IDs as payment lifecycle IDs.
+- Treat webhook deliveries as at-least-once events and order IDs as payment lifecycle IDs.

-- Make fulfillment idempotent by recording the PayOrder ID and terminal status before shipping goods, crediting balances, or updating inventory.
+- Make fulfillment idempotent by recording the CoinVoyage order ID and terminal status before shipping goods, crediting balances, or updating inventory.

 For server retries, use exponential backoff with jitter.
 Retry read operations freely.
-Retry create or mutation operations only when your application can detect duplicates by metadata, PayOrder ID, or its own internal state.
+Retry create or mutation operations only when your application can detect duplicates by metadata, order ID, or its own internal state.

 Webhook-first processing